joeky888/dotfile/Software/Command/docker-microk8s.md

 Install cert-manager
 =====
-* Must point the dns server (like godaddy and cloudflare) to the cluster first
+* Must point the dns server (like godaddy and cloudflare) to the cluster first, USE DNS-Only NOT PROXY
 * Install cert-manager via helm chart and install it into the "cert-manager" namaspace
 * Install a Custom Resource Definitions via kubectl apply
 * Add these line to ingress annotations